zcvele/OfficeDocs-SkypeForBusiness/Teams/deploy-small-business.md

 ## Apps in Teams

 Apps in Teams help users bring together their business tools and services in one place where they can be used to collaborate with others.
-Teams apps have been published by Microsoft and other companies.
+Teams apps are published by Microsoft and other companies.
 You can also create Teams apps specifically for your business.
 A few examples of apps are:

 - An app to share and assign tasks to various users in a channel.
 - An app that integrates with your customer management system and tracks customer leads and progress.